wiwa1978/blog-hugo-netlify/content/networkprogrammability/__2020-05-05_DNAC_Part10_Postman_Webhooks.md

 - Part 8: [Cisco DNA Center - Flow-Analysis (POSTMAN)](https://blog.wimwauters.com/networkprogrammability/2020-05-03_dnac_part8_postman_flowanalysis/)
 - Part 9: [Cisco DNA Center - Flow-Analysis (Python)](https://blog.wimwauters.com/networkprogrammability/2020-05-04_dnac_part9_pythonrequests_flowanalysis/)

 In this tutorial, we will look into (and experiment) with some more advanced features of DNAC, like Network Discovery and Command Runner.
 To start with, we will focus on some POSTMAN interactions to get familiar with the flow of these features.
 As a reminder, the API documentation for DNAC can be found [here](https://developer.cisco.com/docs/dna-center/api/1-3-3-x/).
-Refer to the `Network Decovery` and the `Command Runner` section respectively.
+Refer to the `Network Discovery` and the `Command Runner` section respectively.

 ### Note about equipment